|[Dark clouds over Wideford Hill, seen from Highland Park distillery (photo from a few days later)]|

 Location: About 500 metres north of Wideford Hill summit, G.R.: HY 419121 ///snapped.field.challenge

 Anything else?
 About half a mile of steep path from layby on hairpin bend just south of Wideford Hill summit.
 Entering the cairn involves descending a vertical ladder, and reaching the side chambers requires a crawl.
-The chamber is nearly pitch black inside, but Historic Environment Scotland have provided a torch near the entrance.
+The chamber is nearly pitch black inside, but Historic Environment Scotland had provided a torch near the entrance on our visit.

 |[Kirkwall from Wideford Hill summit]|